 The Provision of Data Security by Design and by Default

-The conditions of the GDPR that affect company workflow extend well beyond obtaining an approval for information use.
+The conditions of the GDPR that affect company workflow extend well beyond obtaining approval for information use.
 The GDPR will radically alter the manner in which businesses organize their in-house procedures.

 Companies usually add security arrangements subsequent to the development stage.
-Conversely, the GDPR stipulates that organizations should build the processes that govern information safety into every step of the service or product creation and provide utmost security throughout the development.
+Conversely, the GDPR stipulates that organizations should build the processes that govern information safety into every step of the service or product creation and provide the utmost security throughout the development.
 That is why companies should consider security and privacy precautions as early as the design stage and make this approach part of the development philosophy.
 Consequently, all of the company’s business departments become involved in providing safety and privacy.

 To observe the requirement of information protection by design, this EU Data Privacy Regulation recommends opting for pseudonymisation.
 Pseudonymisation helps optimize the risks related to the improper use of private materials by separating vulnerable information from other materials and documents; encryption is a good and efficient example of this practice.
 A point to keep in mind is that pseudonymised information remains personal, which is why the GDPR covers the protection thereof and requires adequate handling.